NethServer/nethsecurity-docs/openvpn_tunnels.rst

 OpenVPN net-to-net tunnels establish secure connections between two separate networks, such as branch offices of a company, over the internet.
 These connections use SSL/TLS protocols for encryption and authentication, ensuring data confidentiality and integrity.

-The connection is handled by 2 NethSecurity firewalls, each one has a specific role (they are not identical peers).
+The connection is handled by 2 NethSecurity firewalls, each one has a specific role.
 When creating an OpenVPN net2net connection a firewall will have the master role (server) whereas the other NethSecurity will connect to it as a client.
 One NethSecurity can be the same time server and client for different tunnels, all tunnels use OpenVPN routed mode.